 Organisations should start following for best practices across Gender sensitivity

 We don’t have to look far; we just have to remove the lens we are already wearing because we grew up seeing that.
 It has been ingrained in us.
 We cannot blame it only on the society, but all of us including ourselves.
-So there are a whole lot of things that need voice rather than policies.
+Thus there are a whole lot of things that need voice rather than policies.

 The man box is also very restrictive, and that doesn’t allow a father to want to go back home.
-So you have to be seen and to be heard and to be felt and to be understood the way we are and she is trying to work on voice.
+So you have to be seen and to be heard and to be felt and to be understood the way we are and she is trying to work on the voice.
 Only if we have our true authentic voice.
 The culture will shift.